 Paler II: (ii) History of Modern Europe (1789-1913 A.D.)
-3 hrs. duration 100 Marks

 Note: The paper will contain nine question having three question in each section.
 Candidates are required to attempt five questions in all selecting at least one question from each section.